 Technical Brief of Heat Induced Epitope Retrieval

 The value or power of IHC frequently is compromised by tissue fixation and processing.
-While formalin based fixatives may provide excellent preservation of morphology, cytology and tissue architecture, formalin fixation greatly diminishes the sensitivity of the IHC technique.
+While formalin-based fixatives may provide excellent preservation of morphology, cytology, and tissue architecture, formalin fixation greatly diminishes the sensitivity of the IHC technique.
 Formaldehyde covalently binds to tissue protein and also acts to crosslink adjacent proteins or peptides to form large aggregates of proteins.
-The cross-linking of proteins and peptides to the antigen is believe to block or “mask” the epitope and thus hinder the binding of the antibody.
+The cross-linking of proteins and peptides to the antigen is believed to block or “mask” the epitope and thus hinder the binding of the antibody.

 Heat induced epitope retrieval (HIER) may be defined in the simplest terms as the use of heat coupled with specific buffered solutions to recover antigen reactivity in formalin fixed paraffin embedded tissue.
 The HIER procedure has had a huge impact on the way IHC is utilized in the diagnostic process.
 Many markers that are routinely analyzed by IHC in formalin fixed tissue could not be evaluated in such a manner 15 to 20 years ago.